Cook is Stony Brook's all-time leading goal scorer and volunteer assistant coach

 Cook played a major role in Stony Brook's meteoric rise to national prominence after joining the team for her junior and senior seasons.
-The Nesconset, N.Y., native not only poured in a school record 158 career goals in only two years, she helped the Seawolves achieve their first-ever appearance and top-10 national ranking in the IWLCA and deBeer Media polls.
+The Nesconset, N.Y., native not only poured in a school-record 158 career goals in only two years, she helped the Seawolves achieve their first top-10 national ranking in the IWLCA and deBeer Media Polls.

 Cook led the nation in goal scoring by an 18-goal margin with an astounding, program mark of 90 in 2013, which shattered her own previous record of 68 and was good for sixth in NCAA Div.
 I history.
 Her efforts earned her the distinctions of being SB's first women's lacrosse Tewaaraton nominee and second IWLCA All-American.

 A dynamic athlete, the two-year captain posted 96 draw controls in 2013, the most by a Seawolf in one season.
 She finished her career at SB third all-time in draw controls (157) and fifth in points (173) but only after guiding Stony Brook to its first NCAA Tournament appearance and win.
 Cook also set the Stony Brook standard for single-game goals (9 vs. Monmouth, 2/26/12) and the conference mark for goals in an America East Championship contest (7 vs. Vermont, 5/3/13).